sparshs51/this/README.md

 -----------------------------------------------

-__This is a Blog publishing Web Application that allows multi-user blogs__
+__This project aims to build a Blog publishing Web Application that allows multi-user blogs This application uses HTML, CSS, JavaScript and Python3 Frameworks. __